samyhajal/song-lyrics/capstone_report_template.md

 In order to find the best estimator I performed grid search on a number of hyper parameters including:
 - `RandomForestRegressor`: the number of estimators, the maximum depth and the maximum number of features.
 - `MLPRegressor`: the number of hidden layers, the size of them and the maximum number of epochs

+I re-used parts of the `fit_model` function from the `boston-housing` project.
+I started off with random ranges of values from projects I had worked on in the past.
+When I saw that the optimal model found selected a value in the middle of the given range, I deemed my results acceptable.
+For example, the best `max_iter` value for the `MLPRegressor` was 500 when the range passed in was `[100, 200, 500, 1000]` and the best `hidden_layer_sizes` was `(50,0)` when the range passed in was `[(10,), (50,), (100,), (50,10)]`.
+See the Results section below for full description of the best model generated.

 ```python
 def fit_model(X, y, params):